tommcgurl/frontend-resources/README.md

     + I prefer the onine once becuase it has interactive excersises at the end of each chapter
     + Realy great resource to learn the ins-and-outs of Javascript
 - [ng-book](https://www.ng-book.com/) <a name="ngbook"></a>
-    + An awesome AngularJS book
+    + An awesome Angular book
-    + This was the first book I read when I started AngularJS and it was extremely helpful
+    + This was the first book I read when I started Angular and it was extremely helpful
     + It's constantly being updated
     + Written by Ari Lerner, co-runner of [ng-newsletter](http://www.ng-newsletter.com/) [(see Twitter section)](#twitter)
     + "The print version of the book is available through [Amazon](http://www.amazon.com/ng-book-The-Complete-Book-AngularJS/dp/099134460X/ref=tmm_pap_title_0?ie=UTF8&qid=1389643028&sr=8-1) and [Createspace](https://www.createspace.com/4572262)." - ng-book homepage